KentoDecem/WebDevelopmentBootcamp/README.md

-## Deploying to the ICP Live Blockchain
+## Section 39: Deploying to the ICP Live Blockchain
 Now I know how to host a website on the internet using ICP cycles.